ST-TOMAS-Workshop/stm32u5_workshop/lpbam/handson/step7/handson8.md

 <asuccess>
-## These findigs are totally confirming our measurements and hypotesis ##
+## These findings are totally confirming our measurements and hypotesis ##
 </asuccess>